Conversational commerce is changing the face of online retail.

 This doesn't just mean taking advantage of the GIFs and emojis that you'd send to your friends and family.

-Instead, it entails offering your customers personalised product recommendations and fast, polite service that's wholly catered around their needs.
+Instead, it entails offering your customers personalized product recommendations and fast, polite service that's wholly catered around their needs.

 Not every customer interaction finishes with a sale.